It’s always hard to plan a birthday – especially if you’re trying to beat last year’s celebration.

 High above Cortina d’Ampezzo at 2752m, you’ll feel like you’re on top of the world.
 From here, you can marvel at the incredible panoramic view of the breathtakingly spectacular Dolomites.

 Picture yourself, surrounded by loved ones, dining on delicious homemade dishes at sunset, when the Pale Mountains are bathed in pink, rose and orange hues as the sun sets over the peaks.

 This is where you can also set off to do the Hidden Valley , one of the most spectacular runs that ends up in Armenterola.
 You can spend the last bit being pulled by horses to avoid the long flat skate out.

 It is truly a memorable run and one of the six reasons why you should say in Cortina.

 So, What Next?

 I’d say, do it as early as you can.
 Even though 40 is the new 30 (or so the magazines tell me), there’s always that chance you won’t age as gracefully as you imagine.
 Carpe Diem.

 Pick a spot and book your friends in well in advance.
 Then they won’t have any excuses when it’s time to celebrate your big birthday on top of the hill rather than over the hill.

-Just get in contact to start tailor-making the celebration of a lifetime.
+Just get in touch to start tailor-making the celebration of a lifetime.